Sequential Empirical Bayes method for filtering dynamic spatiotemporal processes: A methodology for online estimation and prediction

-The drawback is the loss of precision in the estimation but the benefit is that the computing memory remains fixed.
+The drawback is the loss of precision in estimation but the benefit is that the required computing memory remains fixed.
 From experience, we find that a small bias in the value of $\phi$ does not affect prediction or the estimation of the other parameters.
-In particular in~\ref{sec:gridphi} we find that the parameters $\alpha$ and $\beta$ are immune to the possible bias in $\hat{\phi}_t$.
+In particular in the simulation study presented in Section~2 of the Supplementary Materials we find that the parameters $\alpha$ and $\beta$ are immune to the possible bias in $\hat{\phi}_t$.

 The empirical Bayes approach proceeds with the update of the estimate for $(\xbf_t,\theta)$ using the estimate $\hat\phi_t$.
 These estimates are obtained as a weighted sum of the existing samples $(\xbf_{0:t}^{(k,l)},\theta^{(k,l)})$, $k=1,\ldots,K$, $l=1,\ldots,L_k$. {The distribution of the existing samples is the mixture distribution~\eqref{eq:pmix}.
 These samples can be scaled with reference to the distribution conditioned on $\phi = \hat{\phi}_t$ using the following importance weights}